QENS data reduction#

 where \(m_n\) is the neutron mass, \(L_1\) is the primary flight path length (from source to sample), and \(L_2\) is the secondary flight path length (from sample to detector).
 The intermediate variable \(t_0\) is the the time of flight for the secondary path such that \((t - t_0)\) is the arrival time at the sample.

-While Scippneutron provides most of what we need, we have to define some custom components for our specific instrument.
+While ScippNeutron provides most of what we need, we have to define some custom components for our specific instrument.
 We require functions to compute

 • L2, the path length of the scattered neutron.
-The default function in Scippneutron assumes a straight path but here, we need to take the reflection from the analyzer crystal into account: \(L_2 = |\overline{\mathsf{sample},\mathsf{analyzer}}| + |\overline{\mathsf{analyser},\mathsf{detector}}|\)
+The default function in ScippNeutron assumes a straight path but here, we need to take the reflection from the analyzer crystal into account: \(L_2 = |\overline{\mathsf{sample},\mathsf{analyzer}}| + |\overline{\mathsf{analyser},\mathsf{detector}}|\)

 • final_wavelength, the neutron wavelength that the analyzer selects for.
 We compute it from the known \(d\)-spacing of the analyzer \(d_a\) and the scattering angle off the analyzer \(\theta_a\): \(\mathsf{final\_wavelength} = 2 d_a \sin{\theta_a}\)